Acne Care for Sensitive Skin

 Genetics is thought to be the primary cause of acne in 80% of cases.
 The role of diet and cigarettes remains unclear, and neither cleanliness nor exposure to sunlight appear to play a part.
 Trying to 'dry out' acne using harsh astringent products or by excessive exposure to sunlight is likely to simply irritate the condition and could have the detrimental affect of increasing post inflammatory hyper-pigmentation resulting in long term marks and/or premature ageing of the skin.

 In both sexes, hormones called androgens appear to be part of the underlying mechanism, by causing an increased production of sebum.
 Another frequent factor is excessive growth of the bacterium propionibacterium acnes, which is normally present on the skin.

 Types of Acne

 The diagram above shows the many forms acne can take

 Many treatment options for acne are available, including lifestyle changes, medications and medical procedures.
 Eating fewer simple carbohydrates such as sugar may help.

 We would always recommend seeking advice from a Doctor or Dermatologist as there are a number of treatments they may well ask affected people to consider.
 Treatments applied directly to the affected skin, such as azelaic acid, benzoyl peroxide, and salicylic acid are commonly used and in more extreme cases antibiotics and retinoids are available in formulations that are applied to the skin or taken by mouth.

-Many people struggle to find products to put together a skincare routine or to supplement stronger/ prescribed products.
+Many people struggle to find products to put together acne care for sensitive skin or to supplement stronger/ prescribed products.
 Given the characteristics of acne you should look to put together a routine with products which as a group have the following qualities:

 Higher in Linoleic Acid